Nov 16 2020

 • Relationship Skills

-• Responsible Decision Making
+• Responsible Decision-Making

-When equipped with these competencies, children are better prepared to socialize productively and understand their emotions.
+When equipped with these competencies, children are better prepared to socialize productively and manage their emotions.
 Social-emotional skills carry through into adulthood, which is why it's so important for educators to teach them from a young age.

 Some children need more time to develop social-emotional skills than others.
 It’s essential that you create a learning plan for these students to track their progress.
 Incorporating SEL goals into a behavioral IEP lets you focus your attention on a student’s most pressing needs.